ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Implementation Plan

 1. Update the `test_mock_claude_client_custom_responses` test case:
-   - Modify the assertion to expect the response without XML tags.
+   - Modify the assertion to expect the response with XML tags.
    - Update any setup or teardown code if necessary.

 2. Review and update MockClaudeClient:
-   - Ensure all methods consistently return responses without XML wrapping.
+   - Ensure all methods consistently return responses with XML wrapping.
-   - Check for any remaining XML wrapping in other methods.
+   - Check for any methods that might not be wrapping responses in XML tags.

 3. Run the updated test suite and analyze the new coverage report.